6. RewriteRule Flags¶

 In addition to response status codes, you may also specify redirect status using their symbolic names: temp (default), permanent, or seeother.

-You will almost always want to use [R]
+You will almost always want to use [R] in conjunction with [L] (that

-) because on its own, the [R]
+is, use [R,L]) because on its own, the [R] flag prepends

-http://thishost%5B:thisport%5D to the URI, but then passes this on to
+<http://thishost%5B:thisport%5D> to the URI, but then passes this on to

 the next rule in the ruleset, which can often result in ‘Invalid URI in